Philippines and Senegal: Services improve quality of care but fail to increase FP continuation

 In 1999, Frontiers in Reproductive Health collaborated on studies on the impact of interventions to improve quality of care in the Philippines and Senegal.
 The two interventions were part of a multicountry Population Council study (also undertaken in Pakistan and Zambia) to test whether improving quality affects women’s contraceptive continuation.
 The Philippines study focused on training in family planning (FP), supportive supervision, and refresher courses to improve client-provider interaction.
 The Senegal study compared the impact of improved quality of care at five newly established “reference centers” with five clinics that served as controls.
 Data were gathered through analyses of quality of care at all 10 sites in 1997, when the reference centers had begun implementation, and in 1998, 16 months later.
 As detailed in this brief, the introduction of client-centered service delivery with a focus on the client-provider interaction resulted in better quality of care at sites in the Philippines and Senegal.
 However, improving quality of care alone was not found to be sufficient to significantly increase the length of time women continued to use contraception.

-"Philippines and Senegal: Services improve quality of care but fail to increase FP continuation," FRONTIERS OR Summary.
+"Philippines and Senegal: Services improve quality of care but fail to increase FP continuation," FRONTIERS OR Summary no. 30.
 Washington, DC: Population Council, 2002.

 Frontiers in Reproductive Health

 Demography, Population, and Ecology Commons, International Public Health Commons, Public Health Education and Promotion Commons